-Jets’ QB Sam Darnold Reacts To ‘Seeing Ghosts’ Vs. Patriots Monday Night
+NESN

 “You know, I think for me, when I talk to the coaches, I’ve just got to be straight up.
 And for me, I’ve just got to see the field a lot better,” Darnold told reporters after the game, per NFL Network’s Kimberly Jones.
 “That’s kind of what that means.”

-Head coach Adam Gase was also asked to weigh in on the comment, and echoed most of Darnold’s thoughts.
+Head coach Adam Gase was also asked to weigh in on the comment and echoed most of Darnold’s thoughts.

 “Obviously, when we go back and look at this, he’s not going to be happy,” Gase said, per the team.
 “He probably was feeling like guys were coming free when they might not have been.
 It’s tough. … If you guys don’t pick some of this stuff up early, they’re going to keep bringing it and they’re going to find different ways to bring it.
 And then it’s just going to get bad from there, which it did.”